Are You Ready to Capitalize on the Infrastructure Bill?

 Infrastructure Bill 2021 Breakdown

 Program feasibility guidelines will extend funding accessibility for all states, regions, and localities.
 The Infrastructure Bill is classified into 12 programs to summarize the core objectives while highlighting the primary funding agencies and provide a representative sample of affected programs within each program’s category.
-The following illustration presents the program provisions corresponding to affected industries in the IIJA.
+The following illustration presents the program provisions corresponding to affected industries in

 Programs in the Infrastructure Investment & Jobs Act (IIJA) (1)